20.1. Design Overview¶

 UNION ALLof the other tables, this is the view that should generally be used for all external reads and writes.

-_wa_partitionpartitions are dropped).
-It uses a BRIN index, which is small but performs well on sorted data.
+_wa_partitiontable, after having been spatially sorted and partitioned using declarative time partitioning.
+This table uses a BRIN index, which is small but performs well on sorted data.
 Keeping the data sorted also reduces the number of page hits required for most spatial queries.